jorexdeveloper/java-utils/ScientificCalculator/README.md

                     Print a list of supported operations and symbols
                     and exit.

-  The answers to the supplied expressions are all output to System.out in the order in which they are supplied, using the specified format if if any.
-If none are supplied as arguments they are read from System.in.
+  The answers to the supplied expressions are all printed to System.out in the order in which they are supplied, using the specified format (if any).
+If no expressions are supplied as arguments they are read from
+System.in.
   Combining of short options e.g [-wrdA [args]] is allowed and all
 arguments for the combined options (if any) must immediately follow the combined options in their respective order.